sonam2new/Observability/README.md

 ### Steps

-1. Clone the repository to your local machine using following command:
+1. Clone the repository to your local machine using following command: *git clone https://github.com/sonam2new/Observability.git*
+2. Navigate to project repository.